lunzheng-li/gender-discrimination-hiring/README.md

 A paid 51job account provides more detailed informatin on a certain position.
 For instance, "competition level" that is measured by how many people had applied for this position in the past month only shows in a paid mode.

-To use `51job.py`, firstly login into the paid account, then get the "cookies" and set the `cookies` variable.
+To use `51job.py`, firstly login into the paid account, then get the "cookies" and set the `cookies` variable in the program.

-To use